dstanesc/FluidPatterns/doc/communication-layer.md

 # Summarizing

-Summaries represent in Fluid snapshots of the data.
+A summary represents in Fluid multiple data snapshots.
 They are captured by the infrastructure, however client-side.
 There are two execution flavors of the summarizing functionality: [heuristic-based](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizerHeuristics.ts#L52) and [on-demand](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizer.ts#L319).

 The functionality and implementation overlaps with the workflow already investigated in the [Initial Loading](#initial-loading) paragraph.
 The only addition is that summarizing is leveraging also the `write` methods of the interface.